moyaldror/tls-proxy/README.md

   * **2** - Transparent and Explicit Proxy

   Default value is **2**.
 * `--ip` - Set the listening IP of the proxy server.
-The script will create a new interface named `lo:2` and the proxy server will use it for connections.
+The script will create a new interface named `tls_proxy` and the proxy server will use it for connections.

-  The default value is `192.168.244.1`.
+  There is no default value and you must supply an ip.

+  This ip should be accessible from the outside network.

+  **Example**: If your main ip address is `192.168.1.1`, you can use `192.168.1.2` (if it is avaiable).
 * `--port` - Set the listening port of the proxy server.

   The default value is `5443`.